Religious education (R.E.)

 - Sikhism

-At Barnes, we follow the guidance that more weight is given to Christianity to reflect the fact that this belief system is the most dominant in the UK and local area and has historical and national significance.
-Please find the SACRE syllabus here.
+At Barnes, we follow guidance that more weight is given to Christianity to reflect the fact that this belief system is the most dominant in the UK and local area, and has historical and national significance.

 Characteristics of RE learners at Barnes

-Through high-quality teaching, teachers develop the following essential characteristics of RE learners through :
+Through high-quality teaching, teachers develop the following essential characteristics of RE learners:

-personal reflection and spiritual development and we encourage children to respect individuals and communities of different faiths and beliefs to their own.
+- Personal Development - personal reflection and spiritual development where we encourage children to respect individuals and communities of different faiths and beliefs to their own.

 Early Years

-Early Years explore RE through whole class teaching and free flow learning:
+The Early Years (Nursery and Reception) explore RE both through whole class teaching and free flow learning.
+They look at the following areas:

-- celebrations and commemorations – festivals of Christmas, Holi, Diwali, Hanukkah and Easter.
+- Celebrations and commemorations – including looking at (and sometimes participating in) festivals like Christmas, Holi, Diwali, Hanukkah and Easter.

-- symbols and rituals – washing rituals, prayer rituals, fables and places of worship
+- Symbols and rituals – religious and non-religious traditions, places of worship and important stories.

 Key Stage 1

-In Key Stage One (years 1 and 2) children continue to build their religious knowledge and vocabulary by learning about and from worldwide views in class by art, drama, play, dance and music:
+In Key Stage One (Years 1 and 2) children continue to build their religious knowledge and vocabulary by learning about and from worldwide views in class through art, drama, play, dance and music.
+This includes:

 Key Stage 2

-In Key Stage Two (Years 3-6) children begin to place more emphasis on more detailed factual knowledge and specialist vocabulary about:
+In Key Stage Two (Years 3-6), children begin to place greater emphasis on more detailed factual knowledge and specialist vocabulary about:

-- trips to a Synagogue, Mosque, Mandir and a Gurdwara
+- Trips to a Synagogue, a Mosque, a Mandir and a Gurdwara.

 RE Curriculum Maps

-Part of the RE curriculum is for schools to offer a daily act of ‘collective worship’.
-At Barnes, we usually reflect this as a daily opportunity to reflect on something special or separate from ordinary school activities in order to promote the moral and spiritual welfare of the children.
-Collective worship is not religious in its nature but instead calls upon pupils to take a moment to reflect on shared moments of collective interest eg the wonder of nature, the important moral messages within a story or the unique specialness of each and every pupil.
-Ordinarily ‘collective worship’, takes place within a whole school assembly, a key stage assembly or a class or ‘tutor group’ gathering.
-Throughout the year, some key stage assemblies will have a religious focus in which a story from different world religions will be read and reflected upon.
+Part of the guidance from Richmond-Upon-Thames SACRE is for schools to offer a daily act of ‘collective worship’.
+At Barnes, we usually embrace this as a daily opportunity to reflect on something special or separate from ordinary school activities in order to promote the moral and spiritual welfare of the children.
+Collective worship is not religious in its nature but instead calls upon pupils to take a moment to reflect on shared moments of collective interest.
+For example, this might be the wonder of nature or music, the important moral messages within a story or the unique specialness of each and every pupil.

 Visitors

-Each term, Father Steven (the vicar from St Michael’s Church) leads two assemblies to Key Stage 1 and 2, which have a Christian focus.
-We also have other visitors from other key organisations and faiths to come and talk about an aspect of their belief.
+Each term, Father Steven (the vicar from St Michael’s Church) leads two assemblies to Key Stage 1 and 2.
+These have a Christian focus.
+We also have other visitors from other key organisations and faiths to come and talk about an aspect of their belief, as well as parents and carers to share their own experiences.